Ascent Similarity Caching with Approximate Indexes: Similarity Caches

-\simlru{} has the property that no two keys in the cache have a dissimilarity cost lower than $C_\theta$, but the corresponding hyperspheres may still intersect. \clslru{} \cite{pandey2009nearest} is a variant of \simlru, that can update the stored keys (the centers of the hyperspheres) and push away intersecting hyperspheres to cover the largest possible area of the request space.
+\clslru{} \cite{pandey2009nearest} is a variant of \simlru, that can update the stored keys (the centers of the hyperspheres) and push away intersecting hyperspheres to cover the largest possible area of the request space.
 To this purpose, \clslru{} maintains the history of requests served at each hypersphere and, upon an approximate hit, moves the center to the object that minimizes the distance to every object within the hypersphere's history.
 When two hyperspheres overlap, this mechanism drives their centers apart, which in turn reduces the overlapping region.

-\rndlru~\cite{pandey2009nearest} is a random variant of \simlru{} that determines the request $r$ to be a miss with a probability that is increasing with the dissimilarity cost between $r$ and the closest request in the cache.
+\rndlru~\cite{pandey2009nearest} is a random variant of \simlru{} that determines the request $r$ to be a miss with a probability that is increasing with the dissimilarity \oold{cost} between $r$ and the closest request in the cache.

 Finally, \qcache{}~\cite{FALCHI2012803} considers $k'=k$ and $l>1$.
-The policy decides if the $k$ objects selected from the cache are an approximate hit if (1)~at least two of them would have been provided also by the server---a sufficient condition can be obtained from geometric considerations---or (2)~the distribution of distances of the $k$ objects from the request looks similar to the distribution of objects around the corresponding request for other stored key-value pairs.
+The policy decides if the $k$ objects selected from the cache are an approximate hit if \Old{(1)}(i)~at least two of them would have been provided also by the server---a sufficient condition can be obtained from geometric considerations---or \Old{(2)} (ii)~the distribution of distances of the $k$ objects from the request looks similar to the distribution of objects around the corresponding request for other stored key-value pairs.